 Meetup.com and EventBrite are great platforms to follow almost all of the events happening around London.
 However, the difficulty with those platforms is that there may be too many events and, therefore hard to pick the best ones.

 NOAH Internet Conference

 5. Mentors, Experts, Consultants of the London Startup Ecosystem

 Great founders know when to ask for help and use the resources around them in the most optimal combinations.
 A big part of that is the expertise of people.
-In London, there are thousands of qualified professional from a range of backgrounds who are eager to help startups and founders with their expertise.
-Some of them operate on a commercial basis whereas some of them volunteer.
+In London, there are thousands of qualified professionals from various backgrounds who are eager to help startups and founders with their expertise.
+Some of them operate on a commercial basis, whereas some of them volunteer.

 On the other hand, finding the right expert can be a challenge sometimes.
-This is somewhat due to the fact that London’s founders value UK experience a lot, and this is a city with a huge circulation of talent.
+This is somewhat since London’s founders value the UK experience a lot, and this is a city with a huge circulation of talent.
 Founders usually decide whether or not to trust a consultant based on referrals and experience with helping other startups.
-While this somewhat risk averse attitude is understandable from the perspective of the founders, it doesn’t always help the ecosystem.
-Where as it is easy (and quicker) to both start and end a professional relationship in the US, in London, these deals are more relationship-based and might take a while to get started.
+While this somewhat risk-averse attitude is understandable from the founders’ perspective, it doesn’t always help the ecosystem.
+Whereas it is easy (and quicker) to start and end a professional relationship in the US, in London, these deals are more relationship-based and might take a while to get started.

 - Eugenio Galioto (Linkedin) – Startup mentor, Startups & AI Enthusiast

 - Pier Paolo Mucelli (Linkedin) – Entrepreneur, Investor, Advisor, Mentor

 - Mark Elliott (Linkedin) – Helping solo business founders to build their businesses through coaching, mentoring, teaching and Lean Startup